Helping you navigate paternity issues

 - How long does a DNA test take?

 - How reliable or accurate is DNA testing?

 - What if both parents agree as to who the father is?
 Is testing still necessary?

 These and many more questions are answered in a book written by Mr. Barberi.
-The book, “The Divorce Book: What Every Michigan Married Man or Woman Need to Know…and 5 Things That Can Sink Your Divorce Case,” has been specifically written to answer questions regarding your rights and the legal process involved in paternity cases.
+The book, “The Divorce Book: What Every Michigan Married Man or Woman Need to Know…and 5 Things That Can Sink Your Divorce Case,” has been specifically written to answer questions regarding your rights and the legal process involved in custody and paternity cases.
 No matter your situation, we encourage you to contact our office.
-We will mail you a copy of Mr. Barberi’s book, free of charge, and you can schedule a consultation at our office if you feel that would be helpful.
+We will mail you a copy of Mr. Barberi’s book, free of charge, and you can schedule a consultation at our office if you believe that would be helpful to you.

 Laws and rights in Michigan